ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 Note:

-The `UnsafeCell::get(&self) -> *mut T` method is safe, but deferencing the pointer (or converting it to a `&mut` reference) is unsafe because a human must verify there is no aliasing.
+The `UnsafeCell::get(&self) -> *mut T` method is safe, but dereferencing the pointer (or converting it to a `&mut` reference) is unsafe because a human must verify there is no aliasing.

 ## Can we be safer?